simply-nicky/pyrost/docs/tutorials/1d_sim.rst

 Speckle tracking update
 -----------------------
-The steps to perform the speckle tracking update are also the same as in :doc:`diatom`:
+The steps to perform the speckle tracking update are also the same as in :ref:`diatom-st-update`:

 * Create a :class:`pyrost.SpeckleTracking` object.
 * Find an optimal kernel bandwidth with :func:`pyrost.SpeckleTracking.find_hopt`.